pingcap/docs-cn/enable-tls-between-components.md

         key-path = "/path/to/pd-server-key.pem"
         ```

-    After certificates are configured as above, mutual authentication among TiDB components is enabled.
+    Now, encrypted transmission among TiDB components is enabled.

     > **Note:**
     >
-    > If you have enabled TLS in a TiDB cluster when you connect to the cluster using tidb-ctl, tikv-ctl, or pd-ctl, you need to specify the client certificate.
+    > After enabling encrypted transmission in a TiDB cluster, if you need to connect to the cluster using tidb-ctl, tikv-ctl, or pd-ctl, specify the client certificate.
 For example:

     {{< copyable "shell-regular" >}}